-Attribute Description A list of points relative to the origin of its parent DMNDiagram that specifies the connected line segments of the edge.
-At least two (2) waypoints MUST be specified. dmnElementRef: DMNElement [1] A reference to an InformationRequirement, KnowledgeRequirement, AuthorityRequirement or Association.
+Attribute Description wayPoints: DC::Point [2] A list of points relative to the origin of its parent DMNDiagram that specifies the connected line segments of the edge.
+At least two (2) waypoints MUST be specified. dmnElementRef: DMNElement [1] A reference to an InformationRequirement, KnowledgeRequirement, AuthorityRequirement Or Association.